tudelft3d/3dfier/README.md

   1. Water
   1. Forest
   1. Bridge
-  1. Separation (used for concrete slabs used along canals for instance, surely very "Dutch")
+  1. Separation (used for walls and fences)

 It is possible to define new classes, although that would require a bit of programming.